Actor Ahmed Rubel dies - ExBulletin

 Actor Ahmed Rubel dies

-At that point, he was rushed to the hospital, where the doctor on duty pronounced him dead.

-The abrupt demise of the critically acclaimed actor stunned both the entertainment industry and his admirers.
+He returned to theater with 'Bonopangshul' and made significant progress on television, helmed by Aatiqul Huq Chowdhury.
+Rubel rose to fame for his role in 'Poka', a drama by Humayun Ahmed, and rose to fame with the TV series 'Pret' based on a novel by Muhammad Zafar Iqbal.

+Throughout his career, Rubel has worked with esteemed directors including Mostofa Sarwar Farooqi and starred in Humayun Ahmed's 'Shyamol Chhaya'.
+His latest film, 'Peyarar Subash', which also stars Jaya Ahsan and Tariq Anam Khan, is slated to release on February 9.

-Prime Minister Sheikh Hasina has expressed deep shock and sadness over the death of famous actor Ahmed Reza Rubel.
+Prime Minister Sheikh Hasina expressed condolences over the actor's death, the Prime Minister's Office said.

-In a condolence message, she prayed for eternal peace for the soul of the deceased and expressed deep sympathy to the bereaved family.

-Ahmed Rubel was born on May 3, 1968 in Rajarampur village, Chapainawabganj.

 |